by-jp/www.byjp.me/content/notes/twitter/2907243142/index.md

 - imported
 - from-twitter
 ---
-Japan\!
-I leave for JK's tomorrow, then Japan on Friday\!
+Japan!
+I leave for JK's tomorrow, then Japan on Friday!
 I'll be blogging at http://jpinjapan.tumblr.com